12 Jul Book of the Week — Mountain and Water Book

 Contemporaries of Jeong Seon, and those who came later, followed and expanded upon the true-view landscape genre.
 One of those artists was Jang Seung-eop (1843-1897), who went by the pen name, Owon.
 Owon grew up as an orphan and was later taken in by an aristocrat named Yi Ung-ehon.
 In this household, he was provided the opportunity to paint extensively, learning all the popular genres of the time such as flower painting, painting of daily life, and landscape painting.
 Today he is remembered as one of the “Three Wons” of the Joseon-period, along with Danwon (1745-1806?) and Hyewon (1758–1813).
 Owon was also one of a few painters to hold a position of rank in the Joseon court.

 The Joseon dynasty was the last and longest ruling Korean kingdom, reigning for approximately five hundred years.
 Founded by Yi Seong-gye in July 1392, the Joseon dynasty presided over two periods of incredible cultural growth.
 In addition to landscape paintings, other genres of art such as chaekgeori (paintings of books) and munjado (paintings of letters) flourished — revealing a deep love of learning and knowledge.
 The royal dynasty also created the first Korean tea ceremony, Korean gardens, extensive historic works, fortresses, and palaces.
 All of which left a substantial impact on the culture of modern-day Korea.
-However, after years of internal strife, power struggles, and international pressure, the Joseon dynasty fell in the late nineteenth century and was replaced by the Korean Empire in October 1897.
+However, after years of internal strife, power struggles, and international pressure, the Joseon dynasty ended in 1910 when Korea was annexed by Japan, until its liberation in 1945.

 Some historical scholars argue that true-view landscape paintings were never really about nature itself.
 The landscapes — paintings of real places in Korea — reveal what J.P.
 Park describes as “the creation and maintenance of elite identity, as well as the social positioning that was anchored in official titles, social networking, academic and cultural accomplishments, family reputation, economic status, and the personality cult of eminent scholars.”
 In short, the landscapes are not simply natural wonders, they function as an assertion of power and are regarded as both the inspiration and visual expression of the diverse issues occurring at the time.